 Without proper conditioning, space-printed tissues also would collapse if immediately returned to Earth.
 Launching along with BFF is a Techshot-developed cell-culturing system that strengthens the printed tissue over time, to the point where it becomes a viable, self-supporting tissue that will remain solid once back in the Earth’s gravity.
 Whereas the tissue printing process may take less than a day, the strengthening process will likely take 12 to 45 days, depending on the tissue.

-In July 2019, BFF will be launched aboard the uncrewed SpaceX CRS-18 cargo mission from Cape Canaveral for delivery to the ISS.
-Once aboard the orbiting complex, it will be installed in the European laboratory module known as Columbus.
+In July 2019, BFF was launched aboard the uncrewed SpaceX CRS-18 cargo mission from Cape Canaveral for delivery to the ISS.
+Once aboard the orbiting complex, it was installed in the European laboratory module known as Columbus.

 The first stay of BFF aboard the ISS will last for several months (or longer).
 Techshot will test the system by attempting very simple prints of cardiac-like tissue.
 The tissues will be conditioned in space within a cell culturing cassette inside Techshot’s ADvanced Space Experimenter Processor (ADSEP), mounted nearby BFF aboard the station.
 The tissues must remain in space in the cassettes for several weeks to grow and mature enough to survive the stresses of returning to Earth’s gravity.
 Therefore, the main goal of the first test prints is the return of live space-printed tissue to Earth.
 At some point it likely will be brought back to Earth and improved with any modifications that may be needed before relaunching for the next round of tests in space.